 - Use the right tools: Technology is on your side when it comes to a change like this.
 Be sure to choose the right technology that will help ensure a smooth transition.
 Office planning software can help you determine the right neighborhood map for your company while helping your employees learn the new layout.

-Office neighborhoods are rooted in your unique company culture
+Office neighborhood benefits are rooted in your unique company culture

-Office neighborhoods are a great way to build a positive workplace environment.
+Office neighborhood benefits are numerous, but perhaps most importantly, office neighborhoods are a great way to build a positive workplace environment, reflecting your company culture.
 They are an excellent solution to unproductive offices because they are designed to fit your company’s unique needs.

 With so many office layout trends, it’s tempting to hop on board to “compete” with others.
 But at the end of the day, if your employees aren’t productive or happy, that will cost you—no matter if you’re working in an office or remotely.